 To build machine learning models to predict cancer cell line AUC and IC50 in response to treatment with kinase inhibitors, the highest ranked 100-5000 features were selected from the dataset linking drug-induced kinome states to cancer cell line responses (fig 2d).
 We compared three model types: LASSO regression, random forest and XGBoost.
-All models were trained with 10-fold cross validation to minimize overfitting on the training data, ensuring comparable accuracy of the model predictions on new kinase inhibitors and cell lines.
-For each feature number from 100-5000 we tuned sets of 30 hyperparameters for all model types (fig 3a).
+All models were trained with 10-fold random cross validation to minimize overfitting on the training data.
+Here, 10% of the dataset was randomly sampled and held out for testing, with the remaining 90% used for training.
+This was repeated ten times, and model performance was averaged across all the ten folds.
+This ensures comparable accuracy of the model predictions on new kinase inhibitors and cell lines.
+For each “batch” of feature numbers modelled from 100-5000 we tuned sets of 30 hyperparameters for all model types (fig 3a).
 The R-squared value between predicted and actual value was utilized as the metric for model comparison.
-Overall, the 5000 feature XGBoost model performed the best with a cross-validation R-squared of ~0.7 (fig 3b).
+Overall, the 5000 feature XGBoost model performed the best with a cross-validation R-squared of ~0.7 (Fig 3b).

 Since tree-based machine learning models like XGBoost offer in-built explainability, it is possible to interrogate and explain which features were most important in predicting the outcome of cell line sensitivities.
-These importances generated via shapley values[13] show kinase inhibition states to be overwhelmingly more important for predicting cell line responses when compared to baseline gene expression.
-Kinases involved in cell cycle and proliferation are overrepresented in the top 25 features (MAP2K, MEK2, CDKL5 etc.), but interestingly six kinase interactor proteins are included as well, suggesting that interactions between inhibitors and non-kinases (off-target effects) have important consequences for cell viability.
+These importances generated via Shapley values(Rozemberczki et al. 2022) show kinase inhibition states to be overwhelmingly more important for predicting cell line responses when compared to baseline gene expression.
+Kinases involved in cell cycle and proliferation are overrepresented in the top 25 features (MAP2K, MEK2, CDKL5 etc.), and we further annotated each kinase with whether they are considered by current NIH guidelines as understudied (“Dark”) or well-characterized (“Light”)(Berginski, Moret, et al. 2021; Oprea et al. 2018).
+Interestingly six kinase interactor proteins are included as well, suggesting that interactions between inhibitors and non-kinases (off-target effects) have important consequences for cell viability.
 Baseline gene expression features show much lower model importances, but 40% of the top 25 genes have known interactions with kinases whose inhibition states are used in the model.

 Fig 3.
-Development of models to predict cancer cell line sensitivities to kinase inhibitors by integrating single-dose kinome profiling data. (a) Model performance metrics (R-squared) for LASSO (orange dot), Random Forest (green triangle) and XGBoost (blue square). (b) Scatterplot of predicted IC50 values from the best-performing model vs actual IC50 values.
+Development of Models to Predict Cancer Cell Line Sensitivities to Kinase Inhibitors by Integrating Single-Dose Kinome Profiling Data (a) Model performance metrics (R-squared) for LASSO (orange dot), Random Forest (green triangle) and XGBoost (blue square). (b) Scatterplot of predicted IC50 values from the best-performing model vs actual IC50 values.
 The red line indicated a smooth fit through the data points. (c) Horizontal bar plot showing model importance of individual kinase inhibition states by shapley values. (d) Horizontal bar plot showing model importance of individual baseline gene expression by shapley values.

 Inclusion of Various Multi-Omics Data with Kinome Inhibition States and Gene Expression Did Not Improve Model Predictive Performance

 In addition to the baseline gene expression data, all the cell lines in the DepMap database have three other profiling data types available: copy number variation, gene essentiality from CRISPR/KO, and baseline proteomics.
 To see if inclusion of these data into models would improve predictions, we integrated these with the modeling dataset of kinome inhibition states and gene expression, and used identical modeling strategies described above to select correlated features, build, and evaluate LASSO, random forest, and XGBoost models (Supp.
-Fig 1).
-We found that adding in the various multi-omic data types did not significantly outperform the models limited to kinase inhibition states and baseline gene expression (R-squared of ~0.69 for predicting IC50).
+Fig 2).
+We found that adding in the various multi-omic data types did not significantly outperform the models limited to kinase inhibition states combined with baseline gene expression (R-squared of ~0.69 for predicting IC50).

 Experimental Validation of Model Predictions were Successful in Characterized and Novel Cell Lines